Jeffan207/usyrup/README.md

 );
 ```

-Then this restriction does not apply (but be warned, this isn't as efficient if you're still relying on the Syrup Component elsewhere in your scene).
+Then your injections are not bound to the Syrup Component's execution order, you can inject immediately. (but this doesn't really work within the context of MonoBehaviours/Unity and isn't as efficient as relying on the Syrup Component elsewhere in your scene).

 ## Where is 'X' dependency injection framework feature?